worker-tools/worker-tools.github.io/_tools/router.md

 # Worker Router
 A router for [Worker Runtimes](https://workers.js.org) such as Cloudflare Workers and Service Workers.

-***
+This router is inspired by previous work, specifically `tiny-request-router` and `itty-router`, but it improves on them by providing better support for middleware, type inference, nested routing, and broader URL matching for use in service workers.

 <noscript></noscript>
 * Table of Contents
 {:toc .large-only}

-__Work In Progress__

-***

-This router is inspired by previous work, specifically `tiny-request-router` and `itty-router`, but it improves on them by providing better support for middleware, type inference, nested routing, and broader URL matching for use in service workers.

 ## 🆓 Type Inference
 The goal of Worker Router is to *infer types based on usage* so that **no explicit typing** is required for standard use cases.